2,458 texts in Legends of the Jews (Ginzberg)

 The Torah, in the story of Joseph, doesn’t shy away from those very human emotions.
 In fact, it puts them front and center.
 The brothers of Joseph, were seething.
 And it all starte...

-But what if that dream hinted at a future where you were elevated above them?
+Legends of the Jews turns to Joseph Dreamed His Brothers' Sheaves Bowed Before His.
 That's exactly where we find ourselves at the beginning of Joseph's story.
-"Hear, I pray you, this dre...
+"Hear, I pray you, th...

 Dreams not just of success, but of them bowing down to you!
 You can almost feel the tension in the air, can’t you?
 Initially, Joseph’s brothers brush off his dream, unwilling to ev...

-We all know the story of the coat, but sometimes we forget about the dreams that really kicked things off.
+The familiar story centers on the coat, but sometimes we forget about the dreams that really kicked things off.
 The second dream is the real kicker.
-Joseph dreams that the sun, the moon...
+Joseph dreams that the sun, the...

 The tale begins simply enough.
 Jacob's sons, Joseph's brothers – remember, the ones who definitely weren't Joseph's biggest fans – were pasturing their father's flocks near Shechem...